2018 United States House of Representatives elections in Pennsylvania: District 16

 The former 16th district was in Southeastern Pennsylvania, but the redrawn 16th district is in Northwestern Pennsylvania, overlapping with the former 3rd district.
-The incumbent from the 3rd district was Republican Mike Kelly, who has represented the district since 2011.
+The incumbent from the 3rd district was Republican Mike Kelly, who had represented the district since 2011.
 He was re-elected to a fourth term unopposed in 2016.
 Kelly had considered running for the U.S. Senate, but announced he would run for re-election instead.